oinam/notes/awesome/bookmarks.md

 _I need to sort these_

+- [35mm](https://35mm.online/en) has thousands of classic Polish and other films.
 - [AlternativeTo](https://alternativeto.net)
 - [Open Source Database](https://ossdatabase.com)
 - [Open Source Alternative to](https://www.opensourcealternative.to)
 - [ACM Digital Library](https://dl.acm.org) opened more than 117,500 articles published between 1951 and the end of 2000.
 - [Atlas Obscura](https://www.atlasobscura.com/) The definitive guide to the world’s hidden wonders.
 - [Awesome CTO](https://github.com/kuchin/awesome-cto) is a curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.